Call Us: 630-832-6155

 About the Author

-Kerry Galarza, MS OTR/L is the Clinical Director and a pediatric occupational therapist at Elmhurst Counseling.
+Kerry Galarza, MS OTR/L is the Clinical Director and an occupational therapist at Elmhurst Counseling.
 She provides specialized assessment and intervention with children of all ages and their families.
 Kerry engages clients with naturally occurring, meaningful home-based methods to empower autonomy and maximize functioning.

 Housekeeping versus Homemaking